All Monster Jam events

 Monster Jam fans have plenty to look forward next year, as the series travels around the country with the ultimate destination Camping World Stadium in Orlando for Monster Jam World Finals XXI, May 2-3, 2020.
 The regular 2020 season events are two- or three-day shows in cities across the U.S., and will feature new trucks, new drivers and more.
 Monster Jam released new Red, Yellow and Green courses on Twitter last week, as well as the latest driver lineup.
 Fans can find more information at @MonsterJam on Twitter.

 Primary market Monster Jam tickets for the series’ events through December 8 are currently available on Ticketmaster and Paciolan.
-Tickets for the next leg, beginning December 14 in Minneapolis and ending May 30, 2020 in Des Moines, Iowa, go on sale on Ticketmaster on Tuesday, September 24 at 10 a.m.
+Tickets for the next leg, beginning December 14 in Minneapolis and ending May 30, 2020 in Des Moines, Iowa, went on sale on Ticketmaster on Tuesday, September 24 at 10 a.m.
 EDT.
-Presale for the late 2019-20 is available with an offer code.
-For some of the shows that are on sale, fans can purchase early entry and access to the Preshow Pit Party, which costs $15.
+For some of the shows that are on sale, fans can also purchase early entry and access to the Preshow Pit Party, which costs $15.
 Here is an example of primary market availability for one of the larger arenas for an upcoming Monster Jam date.
 As you can see, many of the upper level seats remain unsold, while availability in the lower levels is a bit more limited.

 On the secondary market, TicketIQ offers a Low Price Guarantee on all sold out Monster Jam tickets, and currently has availability for all events through December 8.
 That means that if you find a secondary market ticket for less on a site like StubHub or SeatGeek, we’ll give you 200% of the difference in ticket credit.
 TicketIQ customers save an an average of 5%-20% compared to StubHub and SeatGeek.
 Below is an example of secondary market availability and price by zone for the September 29th show at Allstate Arena: